-The Nominating and Governance Committee met four times during the year.
-The Committee reviewed and amended its Charter, which provides that the Committee is responsible for the nomination of directors, review of compensation to be paid to directors and our company's corporate governance practices, especially in light of SEC and NYSE rules.
-The amended Charter became effective upon the merger with Smith Investment Company.
+The Nominating and Governance Committee met six times during the year.
+The Committee analyzed governance implications of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") and related SEC regulations, and reviewed company practices and procedures for compliance.
+In particular, the Committee reviewed the Company's compliance program in light of the whistleblower provisions of the Dodd-Frank Act.
+Further, the Committee reviewed and amended its Charter, which provides that the Committee is responsible for the nomination of directors, review of compensation to be paid to directors and our company's corporate governance practices, especially in light of SEC and NYSE rules.
+The amended Charter became effective February 8, 2010.
 The revised Charter was posted on our website; the address of the website is www.aosmith.com.
 The Committee also reviewed its new director orientation program and continuing education opportunities for the directors.